Alexander Achinioti-Jönsson: Forge FC

 On 31 January 2019, Achinioti-Jönsson signed with Canadian Premier League club Forge FC.
 He made his debut for Forge on 27 April 2019, in the Canadian Premier League inaugural match, a 1–1 draw against York9 FC.
 He ended up making 27 out of a possible 28 appearances for Forge in the club's inaugural season and helped the team become the first ever league champions, as Forge defeated Cavalry FC over two legs in the 2019 Canadian Premier League Finals.
+He was regarded to have established himself as a regular starter while playing for them.

 Achinioti-Jönsson scored the winning goal in the 2020 Canadian Premier League Final when Forge defeated HFX Wanderers FC 2–0 to win their second consecutive league title.
 In his third season with Forge in 2021, he recorded the second-best passing accuracy in the league and being named in the Team of the Week four times, as both a defender and a midfielder.
 In January 2022, he was re-signed to a multi-year deal.

 In 2022, Achinioti-Jönsson played the majority of the season at the centre-back position due to injuries on the team.
 The change of position was successful as he nominated for CPL Player of the Year award and was the winner of the league's Defender of the Year award.
 On 31 July, the defender played in his 100th game for Forge FC across all competitions.
 At the following home match, he was presented with a commemorative jersey with his last name and the kit number 100.
 In October 2023, he helped Forge win their fourth league title, following a 2–1 win over Cavalry FC in the play-off final.
 In January 2024, he signed another multi-year extension with the club.
+After the 2025 season, he departed the club.

+Raufoss

+In February 2026, he joined Norwegian 1. divisjon club Raufoss IL on a one-and-a-half year contract.